andras-varro/RPI/hardening/README.md

 * Disable guest log-in
 * Defines Ctrl+Alt+L to lock the screen
 * Creates a 'Lock' entry in the Main Menu (not yet supported under Wayland/Wayfire)
-* Generates a service to lock the screen after 5 minutes of inactivity unless:
+* Generates a service (or an autostart entry in wayfire) to lock the screen after 2 minutes of inactivity unless:
   * Full screen application is running (not yet supported under Wayland/Wayfire)
   * Audio is played
   * It is already locked